MUR frequently asked questions

 A. No. The MUR requirements do not require visual privacy to be provided; however, some degree of visual privacy will normally be provided by materials that are commonly being used in the construction of consultation areas.

-Q. Can NHS England stop me from using a consultation area that is unsuitable for wheelchair access?
+Q. Can NHS England and NHS Improvement stop me from using a consultation area that is unsuitable for wheelchair access?

 Q. Can I conduct an MUR on the counter or another quiet area of the pharmacy, if the patient does not want to go into the consultation area?

 Q. Some of my housebound patients would like me to conduct an MUR at their home.
-When I asked NHS England for permission to carry out the MUR away from the pharmacy, I was asked if I had a Criminal Records Bureau (CRB) certificate.
+When I asked NHS England and NHS Improvement for permission to carry out the MUR away from the pharmacy, I was asked if I had a Criminal Records Bureau (CRB) certificate.
 Is this required?

 Q.Why are the numbers of MURs that each pharmacy can undertake capped each year?